 Have I mentioned that we eat a lot of fish?
 Ummm, yeah.
 Probably too many times.
 The reason?
 My daughter, Katie is a pescatarian.
 Other than fruits, veggies, grains and chocolate…she only eats seafood.
 No meat, chicken, pork or other living things with two to four legs (fins are fine).
 I’m putting this recipe up today to celebrate that she has so graciously committed to this for six months now!
 I’m so proud of her!
-Having the resolution at fifteen years old to persevere amidst chicken wings, hamburgers, hot dogs and meatballs…is pretty commendable.
+Having that type resolution at fifteen years old is pretty commendable.
 She’s my hero! :)

 This salmon has a spicy kick from the chipotle powder and some sweetness from the dark brown sugar.
 The salmon would be delicious if you just stopped there, but, you’d be missing the best part!
 The salsa!
 This makes more salsa than you’ll ever need for the salmon…intentionally.
 Because, while the salmon is on the grill, you’ll need to break out a bag of your favorite tortilla chips and do some extensive taste-testing!

 1 medium to large jalapeño, finely diced (remove the seeds and ribs if you don’t like heat)

 1 avocado, cut into a small dice

 1-2 tablespoons fresh cilantro, finely chopped (use parsley if you don’t care for cilantro)